sikher/gurbanidb/readme.md

 ## To Do
 * Add ability to search by first letter, which returns line, hymn and page ids for each search
-* Finish endpoint to return random page
 * Add in some logic to track the usage of each endpoint
-* Put the route logic back into the models (where it belongs!)